Log in if you have an account

 A weave is the way in which threads are fashioned together to make a type of cloth.
-While there are only a small number of weaves, there exists a range of techniques employed to give different properties to a cloth.
+While there are only a small number of weaves, there exists a vast range of techniques emplyed to give different properties or appearances to a cloth.
 We offer a various selection of styles suitable for each season and occasion.
 Learn about our standard weaves below:

 Design & Fit

 The design of our suits is based upon English heritage tailoring with a modern silhouette.
 In fact, our design centres around providing a flattering and well-fitting germent, and because all of our jackets (including evening wear) are cut from the same block, if you find one size that fits well, all others across our range will as well.
 The classic fit of our suits means that they are tailored to the body while still allowing for a comfortable and full range of movement.

 The jacket has strong, closely fitting shoulders with a 'waisted' effect, meaning that the cloth is moulded over the shape of the back and natural waist.